South Korea 4 Day Itinerary (Seoul and the DMZ)

 Dinner in Namdaemun Market

-Once we are dropped off, we go in search of dinner, using the scientifically proved method of choosing somewhere that looks pretty busy.
+Once we are dropped off back in Seoul, we go in search of dinner, using the scientifically proved method of choosing somewhere that looks pretty busy.

 Lunch in Namdaemun Market